UPPMAX/programming_formalisms/docs/git/merge.md

 - Go to *Insights* in the top menu and then go to *Network* in side-bar
 - If we did this after the merging the branches do not show up.

+!!! warning

+   ´- In GitHub MERGE is called PULL REQUEST!
+    - More in next session

 - Conflicts may show up like this:

 ![conflict-edit-2](../img/contributing/conflict-edit-2.png)